TechnocubeLabs/Supertime/README.md

 ### Developer Guidelines ###

 SuperTime community welcomes your contribution.
 To make the process as seamless as possible.
 Go ahead and fork the project and make your changes.
 We encourage pull requests to discuss code changes.
-We ask the following steps:
+We ask you the following steps:

 1. Fork the SuperTime repo.
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

+### Contact us ###
+We would love to hear your queries, feedback, suggestions, or anything else.
+Mail us at info@technocube.in

+A [TechnoCube](http://technocube.co/) initiative.
+We're proudly open!
+See more of our work [here](http://technocube.co/work.html).